21919A/hs-template/README.md

-# high-stakes-manual
+# hs-template
-21919A VEX manual control program
+Template project for High Stakes VEX competition by SystemError (21919A).